If you are applying to The University of Tulsa, the fee for the application costs $60.

 What is The University of Tulsa's acceptance rate?

-The University of Tulsa's acceptance rate is 69%.
+✅ The University of Tulsa has an acceptance rate of 75%.

 First-Year Applications are Due